Student Conduct FAQs

 How can I prepare for my meeting with the Hearing Officer?

 We encourage students to ask questions and to be informed of their rights and due process.
-Please refer to the Student Code of Conduct to become familiar with the student conduct process prior meeting with our office.
+Please refer to the Standards of Student Conduct (see AP 5500) to become familiar with the student conduct process prior to meeting with our office.

 What happens in a meeting with the Hearing Officer?